 - Wash Laundry Regularly – Washing laundry is another way to minimize dust mites.
 As you sleep on your bedding your skin releases dead cells.
 These build up and are a breeding ground for dust mites and bacteria.

-- Promote Access to Fresh Air – Keeping vents clean and open helps flush out chemicals, odours, and cigarette smoke.
+- Promote Access to Fresh Air – Keeping vents clean and open helps flush out chemicals, odors, and cigarette smoke.
 Of course, this only helps while the weather allows for open windows and exterior vents.

 - Treat Mold Immediately – Mold and mildew only get worse with time.
 As soon as you notice a problem begin treating it straight away.